tseiman/gcloud-libcurl-example/README.md

   ]
 }
 ```
-**Only if the data is matching to the schema - the data will be accepted in its configuration by the GCP instance**
+**Schema is not a must on GCP for PubSub, however if it is enabled the data only accepted when is matching to the schema.
+If you change the optained datastructure and when you have enabled schemas in GCP PubSub you must adopt it accordingly**